 A member who would like to transfer membership to another Meeting should write the Clerk asking for a Letter of Transfer.
 The Clerk will refer the matter to the Committee on Ministry and Worship for such investigation as may be appropriate to fulfill our responsibility to the other Meeting.
 When the M&W Committee is satisfied, the committee clerk will ask the Corresponding Clerk to prepare an appropriate Letter of Transfer recommending our member to the other Meeting.
 After the Letter is approved by the Meeting for Business, the Corresponding Clerk will send the original to the receiving Meeting and a copy to the transferring member.
-After we are notified of acceptance of the transfer, the member's name is removed from our membership roll.
+After we are notified of acceptance of the transfer, the member"s name is removed from our membership roll.

 The Clerk should acknowledge receipt of the Letter of Transfer from another Meeting and bring the matter to the next Meeting for Business.
 Upon approval, the transfer will be reflected in the minutes and a welcoming committee chosen to introduce the new member into fellowship and acquaint him or her with the local Meeting activities.

-The Recorder will add the new member's name to the membership rolls and obtain the appropriate information for the Meeting records.
+The Recorder will add the new member"s name to the membership rolls and obtain the appropriate information for the Meeting records.
 The corresponding clerk will write letters a) to inform the issuing meeting that CHFM has accepted the transfer of membership and b) to welcome the transferring member.

-A member who is not in basic accord with the ideals and practices of Friends is encouraged to seek the advice of Care and Counsel or of trusted others and try, with their help, to examine personal beliefs and practices in the light of Friends' testimonies and beliefs.
+A Friend may wish to be released from membership as part of joining another denomination.
+A letter requesting resignation should be addressed to the Clerk.
+When approved, the Corresponding Clerk will write a letter of recommendation to the new organization.
+A member who is not in basic accord with the ideals and practices of Friends is encouraged to seek the advice of Care and Counsel or of trusted others and try, with their help, to examine personal beliefs and practices in the light of Friends" testimonies and beliefs.
 If continued membership is not desired, resignation of membership should be presented in writing to the Monthly Meeting.
 Upon approval, the Corresponding Clerk should inform the person in writing of his or her release and mention the possibility of re-applying.

 Occasionally a member may seriously disregard the obligations of membership, exhibit a lack of interest or responsibility in the Meeting or lose all contact with the Meeting.
 In such cases, it is the responsibility of the Care and Counsel Committee to attempt to re-establish contact and interest.
 If continued efforts over an adequate period (at least one year) are unsuccessful, the Care and Counsel and Ministry and Worship committees may jointly recommend to the Monthly Meeting a minute explaining the circumstances and recording reluctant removal of the individual from membership.
 Whenever possible, the Corresponding Clerk will send that a written notice of this action to the person removed.

-From time to time, the behavior of a particular Friend may appear to disrupt the Meeting life or be out of keeping with Friends' traditional practice.
+From time to time, the behavior of a particular Friend may appear to disrupt the Meeting life or be out of keeping with Friends" traditional practice.
 In such situations, the Ministry and Worship and Care and Counsel committees will seek a loving and thoughtful solution.
 In the end, involuntary release from membership can only be accomplished by the Monthly Meeting for Business.